 - February 15, 2019 or March 1, 2019 to June 30, 2019

 - May 17, 2019 to September 15, 2019

 Maximum amounts for new businesses

-If your business was established after 2019, the Second Draw program would use a slightly different formula.
-You could calculate your maximum loan amount by first adding up all of the eligible payroll costs you’ve incurred since you started the business.
+If your business was established after 2019, the Second Draw program uses a slightly different formula.
+You can calculate your maximum loan amount by first adding up all of the eligible payroll costs you’ve incurred since you started the business.
 Then, divide that result by the number of months that those payroll costs covered.
-And multiply that result by 2.5.
+Multiply that result by 2.5.

 This one’s a little confusing, so it helps to look at an example:

 Say your business was established on February 1, 2020, and you applied for a loan on January 1, 2021.
 You paid a total of $800,000 in eligible payroll expenses during that time.